-As of December 31, 2006 and June 30, 2007, the closing sales price of our common stock had exceeded 120% of the conversion price of \$22.36 per share for at least 20 trading days in the 30 consecutive trading days ending December 31, 2006 and June 30, 2007, and, therefore, we classified the 13/4% convertible senior subordinated notes as a current liability.
+As of December 31, 2006 and September 30, 2007, the closing sales price of our common stock had exceeded 120% of the conversion price of \$22.36 per share for at least 20 trading days in the 30 consecutive trading days ending December 31, 2006 and September 30, 2007, and, therefore, we classified the 13/4% convertible senior subordinated notes as a current liability.
 Future classification of the notes between current and long-term debt is dependent on the closing sales price of our common stock during future quarters.
+Based upon current sales prices of our common stock, it is likely that our 11/4% convertible senior subordinated notes will be classified as a current liability at the end of 2007.
 We believe it is unlikely the holders of the notes will convert the notes under the provisions of the indenture, as typically convertible securities are not converted prior to expiration unless called for redemption, thereby requiring us to repay the principal portion in cash.
 In the event the notes were converted, we believe we could repay the notes with available cash on hand, funds from our existing \$300.0 million multi-currency revolving credit facility, or a combination of these sources.

-On January 5, 2004, we entered into a credit facility that provided for a \$300.0 million multi-currency revolving credit facility, a \$300.0 million United States dollar denominated term loan and a \in 120.0 million Euro denominated term loan.
+On January 5, 2004, we entered into a credit facility that provided for a \$300.0 million multi-currency revolving credit facility, a \$300.0 million United States dollar denominated term loan and a €120.0 million Euro denominated term loan.
 The maturity date of the revolving credit facility is December 2008 and the maturity date for the term loan facility is June 2009.
-We were required to make quarterly payments towards the United States dollar denominated term loan and Euro denominated term loan of \$0.75 million and \in 0.3 million, respectively (or an amortization of one percent per annum until the maturity date of each term loan).
-On June 29, 2007, we repaid the remaining balances of our outstanding United States dollar and Euro denominated term loans, totaling \$72.5 million and \in 28.6 million, respectively, with available cash on hand.
-As of June 30, 2007, we had no outstanding borrowings under the credit facility.
-As of June 30, 2007, we had availability to borrow \$291.1 million under the revolving credit facility.
-As of June 30, 2006, we had total borrowings of \$419.4 million under the credit facility, which included \$271.0 million under the United States dollar denominated term loan facility, \in 108.3 million (approximately \$138.5 million) under the Euro denominated term loan facility and \$9.9 million outstanding under the multi-currency revolving credit facility.
-As of June 30, 2006, we had availability to borrow \$282.3 million under the revolving credit facility.
+We were required to make quarterly payments towards the United States dollar denominated term loan and Euro denominated term loan of \$0.75 million and €0.3 million, respectively (or an amortization of one percent per annum until the maturity date of each term loan).
+On June 29, 2007, we repaid the remaining balances of our outstanding United States dollar and Euro denominated term loans, totaling \$72.5 million and €28.6 million, respectively, with available cash on hand.
+As of September 30, 2007, we had no outstanding borrowings under the credit facility.
+As of September 30, 2007, we had availability to borrow \$291.1 million under the revolving credit facility.
+As of September 30, 2006, we had total borrowings of \$407.1 million under the credit facility, which included \$270.2 million under the United States dollar denominated term loan facility, €108.0 million (approximately \$137.5 million) under the Euro denominated term loan facility and no amounts outstanding under the multi-currency revolving credit facility.
+As of September 30, 2006, we had availability to borrow \$292.2 million under the revolving credit facility.